SA Water has commenced construction of a new wastewater treatment plant for Murray Bridge.

-The existing wastewater treatment plant (WWTP) is located south east of the Murray Bridge Township and adjacent to the River Murray and was constructed in 1970.
+The existing wastewater treatment plant is located south east of the Murray Bridge township adjacent to the River Murray.
+It was constructed in 1970.
 Since this time Murray Bridge has grown significantly and, with further population growth expected in coming years there is a need for additional wastewater (sewage) treatment capacity.
-SA Water is planning to locate the new plant away from the River Murray floodplain and residential areas.

-To help determine the most appropriate location, we are considering a number of criteria, such as odour management, distance from urban areas, water reuse opportunities and environmental/heritage conservation.
+To help determine the most appropriate location, we considered a number of criteria, such as odour management, distance from urban areas, cost, water reuse opportunities and environmental/heritage conservation.

 The current plant site has reached maximum capacity and the end of its design life.
 As a result, a new wastewater treatment plant is being constructed to accommodate the existing and proposed future urban growth of Murray Bridge on the western side of the River.
 The new facility will have treatment capacity of 4.6 million litres per day.

 We will plan to decommission the existing treatment facility; with some new infrastructure (e.g. a pumping station) on the site to form part of the upgraded wastewater network.
 SA Water will work with the Murray Bridge community to develop a plan for the site which takes in to account visions for the riverfront.

-SA Water has current customers for the treated wastewater that is produced by the existing WWTP.
-Additional water that becomes available from a new WWTP in the future will also be available for re-use opportunities.
+SA Water has existing arrangements with current customers for the treated wastewater that is produced by the existing wastewater treatment plant.
+Any additional recycled water from the new wastewater treatment plant will be available for potential re-use opportunities in the future.

-If you would like further information or wish to provide feedback on the Murray Bridge Wastewater Treatment Plant project, you can:
+If you have any queries or would like further information on the Murray Bridge wastewater treatment plant project, please contact us.

 * Email us at email@example.com